Miley Cyrus Does ‘Wall Squat’ Vocal Scales While Offering Rehabilitation Lessons

 No No No No No more wall squat vocal rehabilitation exercises! ( cool trick get another muscle to fire so your throat is distracted, it takes the pressure off your chords and doing this against a wall also helps keep the chin and neck parallel/ back so you have less strain and pull! ) everything is soooo divine these days ( and ALWAYS. sometimes just harder to stay aware of the magic) I’m finding my vocal surgery at the end of last year to be a gift, made me take time to really hone my craft !
 Watch out! ????

 Miley’s 103.8 million Instagram followers were quick to react to her latest post that included that teaching aspect.
-More than 1.4 million people pressed “like” on the update, while over 5,500 offered comments.
+More than 1.4 million people clicked “like” on the update, while over 5,500 offered comments.

 “We’re SOOOOOOOOOO ready whenever you are!!!!!!” exclaimed one fan, who added a sparkling pink heart emoji.